Orthopedic Surgery in Dodgeville

 Common Questions for Orthopedic Surgeons & Procedure

 Absolutely!
 Often a person with arthritis pain can find relief without surgery or can delay surgery for a good amount of time using what we call conservative treatment.
 For some people, arthritis pain is managed using physical therapy, over-the-counter medications, corticosteroid injections, or integrative medicine techniques such as massage, acupuncture, yoga or other movement therapies.
+We also offer iovera treatment, which uses cold therapy to temporarily damage nerves around the knees.
 These treatments can often provide enough relief for arthritis sufferers for months or years before pain progresses to the need for joint replacement surgery.

 Our orthopedic team will start with an x-ray to see what level of deterioration you are living with.
 When we find arthritis, patients often ask when they should get the joint replaced.
 The short answer is that it is a personal decision.
 Most patients who see our orthopedic surgeon have already been adjusting their lives to deal with the pain for a while — giving up certain activities, moving differently or more slowly or managing the pain with medications.
 When those lifestyle changes become unacceptable for you, or the pain becomes too much to bear, that’s when you’ll decide to have the joint replaced.
 A joint replacement also takes commitment.
 You will want to be ready for that commitment to healing as well.